-Dr. Kenneth Ebel, Director
+Dr. Kenneth Ebel and Dr. Michael Young, Directors

 Medical schools do not normally require a specific undergraduate major as a prerequisite for entrance, but most do require an emphasis in the biological and physical sciences.
-Students who enter the Medical Science Professions Program at Concordia University will be assigned an advisor who will work closely with them to assure they take those courses most appropriate for medical science preparation, including preparation for the MCAT.
+Students who enter the Medical Science Professions Program at Concordia University will be assigned a faculty advisor who will work closely with them to assure they take those courses most appropriate for medical science preparation, including preparation for the MCAT.
 The MCAT, offered in April and August, should be taken at the end of the junior year.
 Additional courses and a major should be selected on the basis of the information received from medical schools to which the students are planning to apply.